GitLab Runner: Step 1: Create your GitLab Runner on Stackhero

 Save time: you can connect your first GitLab Runner and start running pipelines in just a few minutes!

-From your Stackhero dashboard, you can create a new GitLab Runner service and choose the plan that matches your needs.
-The plan determines your available CPU, RAM, and the number of concurrent jobs (which corresponds to the GitLab Runner concurrent setting, the number of jobs that can run simultaneously).
+From your Stackhero dashboard, you can create a new GitLab Runner service and select a plan that fits your workflow.
+The plan sets your available CPU, RAM, and the number of concurrent jobs (matching the GitLab Runner concurrent setting: how many jobs the runner can process in parallel).